-So this spring I looked into installing a drip system.
+So a few years ago I looked into installing a drip system for my vegetable garden.

 So I took a shot, randomly sent them my garden plan and asked for help.